-To ensure that our interactions are high-quality, we use the ShREC approach (Education Endowment Foundation) which is a set of specific evidence informed strategies that can be embedded into everyday practice.
+To ensure that our interactions are high-quality, we use the Little Wandle Foundations for Language interaction techniques which align with the ShREC approach (Education Endowment Foundation).
+This is a set of specific evidence informed strategies that can be embedded into everyday practice.